stduhpf/Rasterm/README.md

 ## Requirements:

-Only a standard C compiler.
+Only a standard C compiler, and either Windows or a POSIX-compliant operating system.

 ## Output:

-It produces images like this:
+By default, it produces images like this:

 ```
                                         p